Pandora Gibson

-Pandora Gibson-Gomez (born 21 June 1941) was a Bahamian comedian and storyteller known for her imitation of the Eleuthera dialect.
+Pandora Gibson-Gomez (born 21 June 1941 - c.
+1988) was a Bahamian comedian and storyteller known for her imitation of the Eleuthera dialect.

 Early life and career

 Gibson was born Pandora Iona Bethel in Eleuthera in June 1941 to Leopold and Naomi (née Farrington) Bethel.
 Her father died later that year in November 1941 and her mother later remarried.

 She was an actor and performer for concerts and shows.
 She was also deputy headmistress at Queen's College, Nassau.

 Death and legacy

 She died at the age of 47.
 The Pandora Gibson-Gomez Award for Excellence in Drama is named for her.